Promoting your business online

-Whatever platform you choose to build a community, it’s important to manage it well.
-Check for comments daily and address any questions, concerns or positive feedback as soon as you can.
+Whatever platform you use to build or join a community, it’s important to manage it well.
+Check for comments regularly and address any questions, concerns or positive feedback as soon as you can.
 Consider including LiveChat on your website (see Module 2) so that customers can quickly ask questions and purchase.

-The level of support provided can separate your business from other companies who might offer the same or similar services.
+The level of support provided could separate your business from other companies who might offer the same or similar services.

 Most customers buy from people they know, like and trust.
 Creating a ‘community’ and interacting with that community goes a long way to developing trust and building credibility.